nomi811/portfolio_blog/README.md

 This is my first solo project.
 I built my website from scratch with Ruby on Rails, JavaScript, jQuery, HTML, & CSS.

-I used my own books as well as tutorials and resources found on Google.
+I used my own books as well as tutorials and resources found on the internet.

-All the art and photography, including the logo were created by myself with Photoshop and Illustrator.
+In addition to my featured portfolio pieces, all the art and photography for the creation of this website, including the logo, were created by myself with Photoshop and Illustrator.